scalate/scalate/scalate-website/src/documentation/scalate-user-guide.md

 When you restart TextMate you should now get syntax highlighting and more when you open up a [Scaml](scaml-reference.html) file.

+The current plugin does not highlight Scala expressions terribly well with the default Mac Classic colour scheme in TextMate.
+We found that it helps to add an extra colour to your scheme.

+* open TextMate preferences via the TextMate menu or by hitting the apple key and ','
+* select Fonts & Colors
+* hit + to add a new entry
+* type "Scaml expression" and pick a colour to use such as dark green (to differentiate from static markup text)
+* in the **Scope Selector:** field enter **source.scala**
+* you now should see Scala expressions in your Scaml file highlighted in green (so you can more easily tell the difference between static text and scala expressions)

 ### If you are an IDE hacker

 We created Scalate specifically to be IDE friendly and we'd love to help create more and better IDE plugins (plus we [love contributions](../contributing.html)!).
-It should be easy to reuse any JSP / Erb / HAML IDE plugins but just swizzle them a little to use the Scala language instead - then get all the benefits of smart completion from Scala's static type analysis.
+It should be easy to reuse any JSP / Erb / HAML IDE plugins but just swizzle them a little to use the Scala language instead - then get all the benefits of smart completion from Scala's static type system.

-We've a [writing IDE plugins for Scalate page](../creating-ide.html) which has more details on how an IDE plugin should ideally work for Scalate.
+We've a [page on writing IDE plugins for Scalate](../creating-ide.html) which has more details on how an IDE plugin should ideally work for Scalate.